 Healthy smiles for healthy families start with professional family dentistry.
 At Davis Dental Practice, your bright, healthy smile is our top priority.
 Of course, you'll only smile if you're as happy with our service as you are with our dental treatment.
 That's why we take the time to listen to your needs and concerns.
 Not only do we listen to your concerns, but we use gentle, efficient cleaning techniques.
 We also hire caring, highly trained professionals.
-Our experienced team of specialists is invested in meeting all of your dental needs; from calming anxieties to teaching good habits, from regular check-ups to sophisticated dental surgery.
+Our experienced staff of specialists is invested in meeting all of your dental needs; from calming anxieties to teaching good habits, from regular check-ups to sophisticated dental surgery.

 At Davis Dental Practice, we take exceptional care of your oral health.
 Below are some of the preventive dental services that our practice provides.

 Professional cleanings performed by a hygienist or dental assistant are as important to your dental health as daily brushing and flossing.
 Twice yearly dental check-ups and cleanings help catch problems when they are small and easier to treat.
 Left unattended, small treatable problems become worse and may require more extensive, expensive procedures to repair.
 Click here to learn more about Ceanings, Exams, and x-rays.

 Oral Cancer Screening